-Edward J. Loya, Jr., Member of the Firm in the Litigation & Business Disputes and Employment, Labor & Workforce Management practices, in the firm’s Washington, DC, office, was quoted in the Texas Tribune on the public corruption investigation into Texas Attorney General.
+Edward J. Loya, Jr., Member of the Firm in the Litigation & Business Disputes and Employment, Labor & Workforce Management practices, in the firm’s Dallas office, was quoted in The Texas Tribune on the public corruption investigation into Texas Attorney General.

 Following is an excerpt:

 It was a baffling, perilous, perhaps unprecedented task.

 Texas Attorney General Ken Paxton hired an outside lawyer last month to look into a complaint of misconduct by a host of state and federal officials, including the Texas Department of Public Safety, the Federal Bureau of Investigation and a U.S. attorney’s office.
 The claim had been made by a Paxton donor whose home and office were reportedly raided by federal agents last year.

 Some legal [authorities] say the investigation should never have been in the hands of the attorney general’s office at all.
 But if it was, longtime Texas attorneys say, it’s a job for a seasoned prosecutor, perhaps someone with years of experience as a U.S. attorney or district attorney, someone who’d already established a reputation, someone who’d taken dozens of cases all the way from investigation to sentencing. …

 Beyond questions about Brandon Cammack’s qualifications, the scope of his role is murky, too.

 Why, some legal [authorities] wondered, would a state attorney general be investigating claims against federal authorities at all?
 Some called the situation unprecedented. …